The Patriot John Talley Memorial

 In 2021, David Talley, a bloodline lineal descendant of John Talley, undertook to find his grave.

 Using a remembrance from a local resident who saw the grave when he was a teenager and the traditional Euro-American layout of early pioneer graves (husband on the left, wife on the right, aligned east to west), David identified the correct grave.
 John was on the left, his wife, Jane, on the right.
-Two others are nearby.
+Two others were nearby.
 One, located behind John, may be his son, Hobson, who lived on the farm between 1844 and 1852, when he died.
 The other, separate from the three and perpendicular to Jane, is unknown.

 So, wanting to ensure the graves, properly marked, were placed in a proper cemetery, in April 2023, David, as an interested party, petitioned the Chancery Court of Perry County for permission to relocate all four to the Charles Talley Memorial Cemetery in Hickman County.